-- Removing and not replacing existing defences; or

-- Managed realignment, where appropriate; or

-- Adaptive management, where appropriate.
+- Remove permanent hard existing defences; or - Involve managed realignment, where appropriate; or - Involve adaptive management, where appropriate.

-In locations where existing defences are present, the Conservancy is unlikely to object to a 'like-for-like' replacement providing that the applicant demonstrates that the defences are still required.
+In locations where existing defences are present, the Conservancy will consider a replacement providing that the applicant demonstrates that the defences are still required and are the most appropriate solution for the location.
 The Conservancy prefers the use of materials that naturally degrade (i.e. timber rather than rock or concrete).